Data Ingestion

 To ingest data with an Aisera application: This section discusses data ingestion using the Aisera Admin Ui.
 If you prefer to use APIs and Webhooks to ingest data, see Ingestion APIs.

-To run a data ingestion job:
+To run a Data Ingestion Job:

 Use the Settings > Data Sources command to navigate to the Data Source Details page.